rafax00/ZeroXRequests/README.md

 ## Intro
 With this lib, you can send invalid HTTP characters, invalid headers, duplicated headers, invalid methods, invalid pathnames, etc ...

-Very useful for HTTP Request Smuggling vulnerabilities, or others exploits that could not be done with HTTP libs for devs.
+Very useful for HTTP Request Smuggling vulnerabilities or others exploits that could not be exploited with HTTP libs for devs.

 ## How to use